tarwn/lessthandot-hugo/blogs/content/posts/chrissie/2011-11-13-no-need-for-for-loop.md

 ---
-title: No need for a “for loop” when you have linq
+title: No need for a "for loop" when you have linq
 author: Christiaan Baes (chrissie1)
 type: post
 date: 2011-11-13T07:25:00+00:00